skx/go.vm/README.md

         print_str #1
         exit

 Further instructions are available and can be viewed beneath [examples/](examples/).
-The biggest omissions are probably reading from STDIN, printing a single (ascii) character.
+The instruction-set is pretty limited, for example there is no notion of reading from STDIN - however this _is_ supported via the use of traps, as [documented below](#traps).

 # Notes